 Graduates share top-secret work and friendship

 Sean Parnell '87 is law school's first governor

 Law school helped domestic violence survivor start a new life

-aw school unites Frank Edmondson '82 and Vickie Grahn '04.
+Law school unites Frank Edmondson '82 and Vickie Grahn '04

-The Black Law Student Association honored Judge Anita Crawford-Willis '86 and Karen Murray '91 for their contributions to you.
+The Black Law Student Association honored Judge Anita Crawford-Willis '86 and Karen Murray '91 for their contributions to youth in the community